 - Talk to the Office Manager

 If you wish to make a complaint about a teacher please contact to the Head of Upper School or Head of Lower School.

-If you wish to make a complaint about the Head of Upper School, Head of Lower School, Head of Children’s Services, or SENCO, please contact the Director of Education.
-If you wish to make a complaint about the Director of Education please contact the Chair of Governors by leaving a letter addressed to him with the school office and it will be forwarded to him.
+If you wish to make a complaint about the Head of Upper School, Head of Lower School, Head of Children’s Services, or SENCO, please contact the Executive Head.
+If you wish to make a complaint about the Executive Head please contact the Chair of Governors by leaving a letter addressed to him with the school office and it will be forwarded to him.
 In order to ensure that it is not opened by staff, please mark your letter ‘Confidential’.

 When a concern is expressed, either personally, by telephone, e-mail, via the school Laser or letter, we complete our own written record and these are filed and regularly reviewed.
 Concerns will be acknowledged within 24 hours during school term time and will deal with your concern as soon as possible and complete the process within 20 school days.
 If you are not happy with the written response to your concern, you are entitled to bring the concern again to a review panel comprising of two members of the Senior Management Team, not directly involved in the original complaint and a third person who is independent of the management and running of the school.
 You may be accompanied at this meeting if you wish.
 This panel will record their findings and recommendations and a copy will be given to the Governing Body, the Head of School and anyone complained about, as well as yourself.
 This process will be completed within two weeks of raising the original concern.
 We guarantee to keep your concern confidential.

 If you are not satisfied with the way that your concern has been handled or the outcome you may contact Ofsted on 0300 123 4234 or the Secretary of State for Education via the Education Funding Agency.